Columbia Nursing Home Abuse Lawyers at Strom Law Firm

 My loved one sustained an injury while they were a resident of a long-term care facility.
 Does the facility have any responsibility to report the injury?

 Yes.
-Certain outcomes and adverse incidents must be reported within a short timeframe by the facility to DHEC.
+Certain outcomes and adverse incidents must be reported to DHEC within a short timeframe by the facility.
 Failure to accurately report these accidents can constitute an offense in and of itself.
-All long-term and skilled nursing facilities are responsible for ensuring accurate reporting about accidents at their facility, as well as to authorize access by DHEC or the applicable authorities to records and facilities upon request.
+All long-term and skilled nursing facilities are responsible for ensuring accurate reporting about accidents at their facility, as well as authorizing access by DHEC or the applicable authorities to records and facilities upon request.

 If my loved one has suffered injuries but is still a resident of the facility, should I be concerned that the facility will retaliate?